A Qualitative Diary Study of Learning Engagement and Application on HubSpot Academy

 After the readout was presented, I was able to observe the impact of this project with new content that was being provided on HubSpot Academy.

-Academy had launched their first ever video with a Hubspot partner who taught users how to set up an integration with a data warehouse, along with other ways GTM teams can action on that data.
+Academy launched their first ever video with a Hubspot partner who taught users how to set up an integration with a data warehouse and other ways Go-To-Market teams can action on that data.

 This content was practical, focused on a goal, and incorporated knowledge checks and assessments throughout the course, all areas that was identified as needing to be improved on Academy’s platform.